Celebrating Over 75 Years of Serving Nevada’s Legal, Business, Government, and Civic Communities

 • First-chaired bench trial on behalf of higher education institution seeking injunctive relief against former employee, resulting in issuance of protective order against former employee for maximum period allowed under Nevada law

-• Defended international construction company in hybrid Rule 23 and FLSA collective action involving alleged employee misclassification, overseeing internal investigation, opposing conditional certification (resulting in plaintiffs voluntarily narrowing a large subset of class), coordinating class discovery production, and obtaining plaintiffs’ agreement to mediate individual claims
+• Defended international construction company in hybrid Rule 23 and FLSA collective action involving alleged employee misclassification; managed internal investigation, opposed conditional certification (resulting in plaintiffs voluntarily narrowing a large subset of class), coordinated class discovery production, and obtained plaintiffs’ agreement to mediate individual claims

 • Represented hotel and casino client in FLSA collective action for alleged violation of federal tip pooling law, successfully negotiating settlement at mediation